Workiva/workiva_analysis_options/README.md

 ## Ensuring adoption of the latest shared options

-The [`abide` tool][abide] will be integrated into a CI check to verify that Workiva Dart projects depend on this package at a specific version (or later) and include the shared config in `analysis_options.yaml`.
+An automated tool will be integrated into a CI check to verify that Workiva Dart projects depend on this package at a specific version (or later) and include the shared config in `analysis_options.yaml`.

 ## Ensuring that analyzer errors/warnings/lints get fixed